 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Letty Brongu (Nr Maesteg) and Swansea Bay during the last reporting period.
-Also, the rapid increase indicator was triggered at Letty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Swansea Bay. - There was one sample missing from each of the sites in the region.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.